ixiaopan/blog/content/post/descriptive-statistics.md

 Quantiles are used to divide data into several equal-sized groups.
 The most widely used cut points are `0, 25, 50, 75, 100`, denoted by `min, Q1, Q2, Q3, max`, respectively.

-IQR or interquartile range measures where the central 50% of the data is.
+IQR (interquartile range) measures where the central 50% of the data is.

 $$
-IQR = Q3 - Q1
+\text{IQR} = Q3 - Q1
 $$

 IQR can be used to detect outliers.
-Data that is greater than the **upper boundary** or less than the **lower boundary** can be considered as an outlier.
+Data that is greater than the **upper boundary** or less than the **lower boundary** can be considered as outliers.

 $$
-upper \ boundary = Q3 + 1.5*IQR
+\text{upper boundary }= Q3 + 1.5*IQR
 $$

 $$
-lower \ boundary = Q1 - 1.5*IQR
+\text{lower boundary} = Q1 - 1.5*IQR
 $$